PsychNeuro/ed1/book/glossary.md

 ## B

 #### backpropagation
-is a method (+algorithm) for training +neural-networks to perform specific tasks, by directly adapting the +synapses (known as +weights)
+is a method (+algorithm) for training a +neural-network to perform specific tasks, by directly adapting the +synapses (known as +weights)

 #### basal ganglia
 (BG) are a collection of +subcortical brain areas that are densely interconnected with the [frontal cortex](#frontal-cortex) and are important for selecting the next action (+motor or purely cognitive).
 The BG are strongly modulated by +dopamine, which drives +instrumental-conditioning in this area.
 The primary input area is the *striatum* (*caudate* and *putamen*), which then goes to the *globus pallidus* and ultimately to the +thalamus which connects back to cortex and out to other subcortical motor areas.